MaineToday Media: Brower

 In 2015, Sussman sold MaineToday Media to Reade Brower, a Maine printer and newspaper owner who owned newspapers in Rockland and Belfast, Maine.
 Brower purchased the company through an acquisition company under his control, MTM Acquisition.
 Sussman had operated MaineToday via his Maine Values company.

+MaineToday Media moved their staff from 1 City Center in Portland to their location in South Portland in early 2016.
+The company had been operating from 1 City Center since 2009.

 Brower also purchased the Sun Media Group, parent of the Sun Journal in Lewiston, in 2017.
 In Spring 2018, MaineToday purchased the Biddeford Journal Tribune and the Brunswick's The Times Record, which became parts of the Alliance Press media group.
 Included in the purchase were the weeklies of Mainely Media.
 In late 2018, Alliance's operations were merged into MaineToday's.